tridentstream/mediaserver/README.rst

 WARNING!
 ALPHA SOFTWARE
 --------------------------------

-Tridentstream is currently alpha-software and this means stuff is broken and stupid.
+Tridentstream is currently alpha software and this means stuff is broken and things change.
 It also means that any plugin you make or use can break with any given update.

 Feel free to report bugs and potentially missing features so we can move the whole project into beta.